veista/smartthings/README.md

 ## Installation:
 ### HACS
 - Add `https://github.com/veista/smartthings` as a Custom Repository
+- Install `SmartThings Custom` from the HACS Integrations tab
-- Install `SmartThings` from the Integrations tab
+- Install `SmartThings` from the HA Integrations tab
 - Restart Home Assistant
 - Enjoy!

 ### Manually
-- Copy to custom_components\smartthings folder
+- Copy to smartthings folder to custom_components\
-- Install `SmartThings` from the Integrations tab
+- Install `SmartThings` from the HA Integrations tab
 - Restart Home Assistant
 - Enjoy!